libvips/php-vips/README.md

 brew install vips
 ```

+You'll need to [enable FFI in your
+PHP](https://www.php.net/manual/en/ffi.configuration.php), then add vips
-Then add vips to your `composer.json`:
+to your `composer.json`:

 ```
 "require": {